 Many consider The Broadmoor a tad greedy as it is not only home to one of the world’s best golf resorts, but also one of the best tennis clubs as well.
 This high-starred golf course boasts 54 holes, all strategically designed to gift you striking views of the Rocky Mountains.
 The century-old resort, which sits at an altitude of 1,900m, is heritage listed as one of the Historic Hotels of America and received over 100 awards in 2011 alone.
 If you like to indulge in a game of golf alongside utterly stunning sightseeing in an opulent resort, then this is the place for you.

 Royal Melbourne Golf Club, Australia

 Consistently ranked as one the best courses outside of the United States, the phenomenal 36-hole course in Victoria is over 120 years old and holds numerous world-class events every year.
-This would have to be one of the most visually stunning course ever build; the designers must have surely swooned over the sandy and wavy landscape.
-The greens and bunkers here are superb to say the least and the sensational golfing experience this course can offer is second to none.
-This pinnacle of the Australia’s golfing scene is not kind to beginners, requiring a maximum handicap of 27 and 36, for men and women respectively.
+This would have to be one of the most visually stunning course ever built; the designers must have surely swooned over the sandy and wavy landscape.
+The greens and bunkers here are superb, to say the least, and the sensational golfing experience this course can offer is second to none.
+This pinnacle of Australia’s golfing scene is not kind to beginners, requiring a maximum handicap of 27 and 36, for men and women respectively.